 Power Scaling of Lasers

-To begin with a warning, the term power scaling is often used in a fairly inappropriate manner, meaning nothing more than improving the output power of a laser in some way.
+To begin with a warning, the term power scaling is often used in an inappropriate manner, meaning nothing more than improving the output power of a laser in some way.
 The actual meaning of this term should include much more than that : a well-defined systematic scaling procedure which makes it possible to increase substantially and repeatedly the output power without making the main problems more severe, i.e.,

 - without relying on arbitrarily improved system components (e.g. pump sources with arbitrarily high brightness), and